 - Avoid smoking: Smoking can decrease the blood flow to the discs in the spine, making it harder for them to heal.

 It’s also important to follow up with your doctor to monitor your progress and make any necessary adjustments to your treatment plan.
 We are experts in herniated disc diagnosis, treatment, and care.
-Southwest Scoliosis and Spine Institute’s board-certified, fellowship-trained orthopedic doctors, Richard Hostin, MD, Devesh Ramnath, MD, Ishaq Syed, MD, Shyam Kishan, MD, and Kathryn Wiesman, MD, have years of experience treating thousands of patients with complex spine conditions, including herniated lumbar discs.
+Southwest Scoliosis and Spine Institute’s board-certified, fellowship-trained orthopedic doctors, Richard Hostin, MD, Devesh Ramnath, MD, Ishaq Syed, MD, Shyam Kishan, MD, and Kathryn Wiesman, MD, with offices in Dallas, Plano, and Frisco, Texas, have years of experience treating thousands of patients with complex spine conditions, including herniated lumbar discs.
 Please contact us for any questions or to make your next appointment.

 We’re here to help STOP THE PAIN